 The defensive mechanisms of the mind and body may induce dissociation as a protective force.
 The individual may seem withdrawn, disconnected from their body, aloof or uncertain, and any of the defining dissociative symptoms mentioned at the beginning of this article.

-Separately, there is also the dissociative disorder, a specific condition as defined in the DSM — one that is brought about as a defensive protection from the individuals mind and body.
-Dissociative disorder is a mental health condition, while dissociation is a subjective feature of some medicines and compounds.
-As is typical within the psychedelic therapy space, the context, content, and nuances included in these definitions and the steps taken to move forward are incredibly important.
+Separately, there are dissociative disorders, diagnosable conditions as defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM–5). one that is brought about as a defensive protection from the individuals mind and body.
+Dissociative disorders are mental health conditions, while dissociation is a subjective feature of some medicines and compounds.
+As is typical within the psychedelic therapy space, the context, content, and nuances included in these definitions and the steps taken to move forward are important.

 Using the dissociative experience, as facilitated by a care team and induced by dissociative compounds, can be a powerful and potent assistant when working through certain mental health conditions like depression and anxiety.